Welcome to my page.

 Both feed lines go to a remote coax switch and a MFJ remote tuner.

-That vertical got me more active on the WARC bands.
+That vertical got me active on the WARC bands.

-A recent storm put the dipole section out of commission so I have to get back on the roof and repair the mess.
+A storm put the dipole section out of commission so I had to get back on the roof and repair the mess.

-I mostly use CW because I can't differentiate between a politician and a barking dog on a good day let alone an overexcited DX-er on SSB in a pile up.
+So it is CW galore, beecause I can't differentiate between a politician and a barking dog on a good day let alone any bunch of overexcited DX-ers in a pileup.

 Just outside the city was the former location of the Clubstation PI4UTR situated in the 19th Century Fortress De Gagel.

-The Fortress has more room for a decent 160 meter Vertical antenna and a bunch of radials.
+The Fortress has enough room for a decent 160 meter Vertical antenna and 16 radials of 25 m each.

-The wire topload and the groudplane took a huge amount of 1.5mm^2 (16 Ga) copper wire and while the fortress was surrounded by water must have helped a bit too.
+The wire topload and the groudplane took nearly 500 meters of 1.5 mm^2 (16 Ga) copper wire and while the fortress was surrounded by water must have helped a bit to get good results.

-Using a 250Hz filter on the FT and the 100Hz Filter on the Racal did a great job copying the weaker signals.
+Using a 250Hz filter on the FT905 and the 100Hz Filter of the Racal did a great job copying the weaker signals.

-That setup got me a 2nd place for PA and 89th place in the overall Single Operator HIgh Power section.
-(100 Watts).
+That contest setup got me a 2nd place for PA and 89th place in the overall Single Operator 100 Watts section.

 AWARDS